jdh2021/tradeout/README.md

 ### Creating a Contract

 1. To create a contract, click `New Contract` from the Dashboard.
 Select `Buyer` or `Seller` and click `Next`.
 2. Within Create New Contract, enter the required informaton in the fields marked with a `*` and any other relevant information.
-Click `Choose File` to optionally upload an image of the item being purchased or sold.
+Click `Choose File` to upload an image of the item being purchased or sold.
 Type the signature in the signature field.
 Click `Review Contract` to proceed.
 3. Review the contract details.
 Make any changes by clicking `Edit Contract Details` or proceed by clicking `Recipient Contact Information`.
 4. Within Send To Recipient, enter the email address of the other party in the contract.
 Click `Generate Contract Token` to generate a unique key that the recipient will receive to be able to securely view the contract.
 5. Click `Create Contract and Send to Recipient` to send an email to the recipient letting them know a contract is pending.